nielsbaloe/webrtc-php/README.md

 Currently this works when two users load the same URL in their browser.
 I use this to communicate with my girlfriend, we both know an unique URL.
 As far as I know there is no restriction that this can work for a groupchat, however this handshake should be between every pair, and you have to add javascript to show all the streams on screen.

-To install, you might need to chmod the directory to writable (two files will be created).
-And, you need to empty the folder once in a while, it will be stuffed with empty files - the reason for this is that I can not delete the file just after I have read it out, since the PHP locking mechanism works only when you have a file opened.
-If you'd use a database instead of a file, this problem would not arise, however for demonstration purposes this does not mater.
+To install, just place the file in a folder, and you might need to chmod the directory to writable (two files will be created) too.
+You also need to empty the folder once in a while, it will be stuffed with empty files - the reason for this is that I can not delete the file just after I have read it out, since the PHP locking mechanism works only when you have a file opened.
+If you'd use a database instead of a file, this problem would not arise, however for demonstration purposes that would only complicate the code.